marcsAtSkyhunter/Capper/README.md

 >https://localhost:1341/

 (replace "1341" with your port number) which should pop you to the Capper Home page; this page can be edited in the Capper/views/index.html file.

+Use a Chrome or Firefox browser for the following examples.
+To keep the example code short and easy to read, we have not put in the litany of switches needed to handle browser differences, and have not depended on an additional library (like JQuery) to hide the differences (though for a production system, you probably should choose a tool that hides the differences).
+Some of the examples may work with later versions of IE, but this is not guaranteed.

 ####Create A New HelloWorld Service
 To create a private hello world page, accessible only by you, shut down the server and type the command